Ton Koopman

-Antonius Gerhardus Michael Koopman ([tɔŋ ˈkoːpmɑn]; born 2 October 1944), known professionally as Ton Koopman, is a Dutch conductor, organist, harpsichordist, and musicologist, primarily known for being the founder and director of the Amsterdam Baroque Orchestra & Choir.
+Antonius Gerhardus Michael "Ton" Koopman ([tɔŋ ˈkoːpmɑn]; born 2 October 1944) is a Dutch conductor, organist, harpsichordist, and musicologist, primarily known for being the founder and director of the Amsterdam Baroque Orchestra & Choir.

 He is a professor in the Royal Conservatory of The Hague and the University of Leiden.
 In April 2003 he was knighted in the Netherlands and received the Order of the Netherlands Lion.

 Biography

 Koopman had a "classical education" and then studied the organ (with Simon C. Jansen), harpsichord (with Gustav Leonhardt), and musicology at the Amsterdam conservatory.
 He specialized in Baroque music and received the Prix d'Excellence for both organ and harpsichord.

-In the organ, he never learned how to play with heels and toes, and because of his short height, always plays with his toes on the pedalboard.
+On the organ, he never learned how to play with heels and toes, and because of his short height, always plays with his toes on the pedalboard.
 This is an authentic Baroque practice.

 Koopman founded the Amsterdam Baroque Orchestra in 1979 and the Amsterdam Baroque Choir in 1992 – now combined as the Amsterdam Baroque Orchestra & Choir – and was Founder Director of the Portland Baroque Orchestra in 1984.
 Koopman concentrates on Baroque music, especially that of Bach and is a leading figure in the "authentic performance" movement.
 While a number of early-music conductors have ventured into newer music, Koopman has not.
 He has said, "I draw the line at Mozart's death" (1791).
 One exception is his recording of the Concert Champêtre of Francis Poulenc, written in 1928.